-How can I get really good on violin?
+How can I get really good on play violin?

 Create a Practice RoutineCreating a consistent practice routine is paramount to improving your violin playing.
 Here are some tips that may help you to establish a great routine: